bagelwaffle/bagelwaffle/README.md

 # 👋 Hi!
 I’m Bagel Waffle!
 Learn more about me on [my website!](https://bagelwaffle.com)

-You can also find my contacts there!
+You can also find my contact information there!